Broken-Gem-Studio/The-Witcher-Ties-of-Destiny/Assets/README.md

 **GeraltScript_v4**: New upgraded namespaces, **works with 0.3.1** (0.3.0 and 0.3.1) with Geralt_v3.
 **GeraltScript_v4.5**: Dani's new Scripting Functions (0.3.2 and 0.3.3) with Geralt_v3.
-**GeraltScript_v5**: New version made to sinchronize with Jaskier (Experimental, should not compile) **GeraltScript_v6**: Script adapted to work with new Scripting from 0.3.5 and above.
+**GeraltScript_v5**: New version made to sinchronize with Jaskier (Experimental, should not compile) **GeraltScript_v6**: Script adapted to work with new Scripting and all features from 0.3.5 and above.